rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 We won't go into too much detail about SHAP values, but there are 2 main guidelines for how to interpret the 40 time impact on a given play:

 1. A value of 0 means no significant impact
-2. The higher the value, the bigger the impact
+2. Negative values mean the defender speed decreased completion probability (lower values mean bigger impact)
+3. Positive values mean the defender speed increased completion probability (high values mean bigger impact)

 ### High-Impact Classification